The Cat Creeps (1930 film): Production

 When Universal Studios planned to remake the silent film The Cat and the Canary, the studio attempted to re-hire its star Laura La Plante to repeat the leading role she had in that film.
 La Plante was unavailable for the role, and was later given to Helen Twelvetrees, leading to the title being changed to The Cat Creeps.
 A Spanish-language version titled La Voluntad del muerto (lit.
 'The Will of the Dead') starring Lupita Tovar and directed by George Melford, was filmed on the same sets of The Cat Creeps at night.

 Release

 The Cat Creeps opened in New York on November 7, 1930.
 La Voluntad del muerto was released in November 1930.

-Less than two minutes of The Cat Creeps survive, as they were incorporated into the 1932 Universal short film Boo!
-The soundtrack of the film still exist on discs.
+The film was considered a lost film until 2025, with its soundtrack and two minutes of footage known to exist as part of the 1932 Universal short film Boo!.
+Additional footage was rediscovered at Indiana University Bloomington in 2025.

 Remakes

 The Cat Creeps was remade as The Cat and the Canary in 1939 with Bob Hope and Paulette Goddard with a more comedic approach.
 Elizabeth Patterson repeated her role in the film as Aunt Susan.
 The film was remade again in the late 1970s as The Cat and the Canary in the United Kingdom as a more horror oriented film.

 In 1946, Universal released a second film titled The Cat Creeps which is unrelated to the original story and borrowed more from the 1940 film Horror Island.